Meet The Disruptive Factory Team

 John Paul received his undergraduate degree at the University of Pennsylvania and a law degree from American University.
 He sits on the Advisory Council for American University’s Masters in Sports Analytics and is an active and proud supporter of the National Alopecia Areata Foundation.
-John Paul lives in Los Angeles with his two teenage daughters.

 Previously she held a Vice President position overseeing Client Success, Projects and Implementation along with being on the Executive team responsible for Strategy Planning and Execution.